IronBatman2715/DiscordTS-Bot/README.md

    - Refer to the [discord.js guide](https://discordjs.guide) for directions.
 Specifically: [setting up your bot application](https://discordjs.guide/preparations/setting-up-a-bot-application) and then [adding it to server(s)](https://discordjs.guide/preparations/adding-your-bot-to-servers).

    > It is recommended to use separate discord bot applications for development and production.
-Otherwise, it will be difficult to differentiate global commands from in development commands.
+This is for security reasons and because it can be difficult to differentiate global commands from in development commands otherwise.

 3. Setup your database of choice.